Antoine de Saint-Exupéry

 There is more to his writing than motivational messages.
 Greater complexity.
 A grounding in the real world.

-True, his works are rather slim and tend to the allegorical.
+True, Saint-Exupéry's works are rather slim and tend to the allegorical.
 His writing style is what is sometimes called (shiver) "poetry in prose".
 The tale for which he is best known remains The Little Prince, often described as a children's fable for adults.
 A whimsical story of a pilot who crashes in the desert and meets a little boy from another planet.
-Complete with the author's own charming sketches.
+Complete with charming sketches drawn by the author.
 Very high cuteness factor.
 But entertaining and with enough social satire to disarm the cynic.

 The author had a romantic life himself, though war and work gave him a harder edge than you might pick up from his most popular writings.
 Born Antoine-Marie-Roger de Saint-Exupéry to an aristocratic family in Lyons, he was educated in France and Switzerland.
 He learned to fly in the military in 1921 and eventually became a commercial pilot, delivering air-mail in Europe, Africa and South America.
 In 1928 he became director of a remote airfield in Sahara.
 There he came to love the desert which formed the setting for two of his best-known works.